quicwg/base-drafts/draft-ietf-quic-transport.md

 it receives.

-In the QUIC long and short packet headers, the number of bits required to represent the packet number are reduced by including only a variable number of the least significant bits of the packet number.
+In the QUIC long and short packet headers, the number of bits required to represent the packet number is reduced by including only a variable number of the least significant bits of the packet number.
 One or two of the most significant bits of the first octet determine how many bits of the packet number are provided, as shown in {{pn-encodings}}.